Andrew Tourell: Stage

 In addition to his work in television, Tourell also frequently played roles on stage, appearing in various productions including Boston Story as George Fenton at the Arts Theatre, Belfast; An Italian Straw Hat as Nonacourt and The Owl and Pussycat as Plum Pudding Flea at the Lyceum Theatre, Crewe.
 He later became director of productions for the Byre Theatre Company at the Byre Theatre, St Andrews, between 1972-5, where he directed a number of plays including The Importance of Being Earnest, The Boy Friend and Wait Until Dark.
 He also acted in various productions at the Byre, including Barefoot in the Park as Paul Bratter and Babes in the Wood as Friar Tuck.
 After leaving the Byre, Tourell directed further plays including An Evening with Marcel Proust at the Maximus Actors Arena, London and Revenge which ran at the Finborough Theatre, London in November 1982.
 He briefly returned to the Byre in 1979, where he directed Candida by George Bernard Shaw.

 Personal life

 Tourell married the actress Janet Marshall in 1975, with whom he had worked at the Byre Theatre and Crewe Theatre Company.
-He died suddenly from a heart attack, one day before his 58th birthday on 17th January 2004 in Haywards Heath.
+He died suddenly from a heart attack on 17 January 2004, the eve of his 58th birthday, in Haywards Heath.